theRealAph/ScopeLocals/README.md

 example, they may share a logger on an output stream.
 Perhaps they may share some kind of security policy too.

+The short-running nature of virtual threads means that the crap programming model of thread locals doesn't matter because it doesn't matter when they die at a prodigous rate - remove() isn't necessary when a thread, virtual or not, terminates.

+Unfortunately, thread locals present another problem in the era of virtual threads, because thread locals may be inheritable.
+This feature, _inheritability_, is predicated on there being a relatively small set of threads sharing domain objects.
+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
+Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

 For such uses we want sharing, but we do not want mutability.
 It should be popssible for a child thread to share its parent's context, but it's not necessary to mutate it.
 In contrast, thread local